Global Counterterrorism Programs

 To increase focus, awareness and understanding among our law enforcement and criminal justice sector partners about global Racially or Ethnically Motivated Violent Extremism (REMVE), OPDAT is coordinating with the U.S. Department of State to establish a Counterterrorism Law Enforcement Forum (CTLEF).
 The CTLEF will meet at least annually, and participating governments will aim to: Increase law enforcement cooperation to counter REMVE actors and networks’ activities; Bolster international information sharing on how and where REMVE groups and actors are operating, including their recruiting, training, plotting, travel patterns, propaganda, and financing; Explore how law enforcement and financial tools can be used to effectively counter REMVE activity and networks.
 The first CTLEF took place in May 2022 in Berlin, Germany, and was attended by nearly 100 participants from over 25 countries.

 Rapid Response Fund (RRF):

-Through its Rapid Response Fund (RRF), OPDAT oversees the deployment of attorneys and other subject matter experts, to include investigators and financial analysts, to serve as short-term advisors to host nations indicating a need and a willingness to more effectively investigate and prosecute terrorism cases.
+Through its Rapid Response Fund (RRF), OPDAT oversees the deployment of attorneys and other subject matter experts, to include investigators and financial analysts, to serve as short-term advisors to host nations indicating a need and a willingness to investigate and prosecute terrorism cases more effectively.
 Small teams of advisors provide guidance and case-based mentoring to host nation stakeholders and justice sector officials that responsibly expands the host nation’s ability and capacity to support the investigation and prosecution of terrorism and terrorism financing-related cases and strengthen bilateral and regional counterterrorism capacity.